 Copying what they are doing isn’t blogging, it’s plagiarism.
 We all have some sort of niche or brand, but you don’t need to imitate others.
 It’s okay to write about similar topics, but copying isn’t a good look and will lose you followers.

 I actually saw a blogger that I follow but doesn’t follow me, have a post nearly identical to one of mine a few weeks ago.
-I’m a small time writer, so I thought it’s no big deal and not intentional because she doesn’t even follow me.
 It’s easy to write about similar issues when we are in the same niche, but then, I read her post.
 It was almost verbatim to mine, including her subtitles and graphic.
 I was hurt.
 Copying someone else is wrong, so please don’t do it.

 Grow, Baby, Grow

-I’m not a big time blogging force or anything, but I steadily gain new followers because I engage, promote, and stay true to who I am.
-I don’t have a magical one fix answer to get views or followers.
-I work hard at it everyday and am constantly trying to grow as a blogger.
-I personally believe that engaging and having good content in your voice is the best way to find and keep people reading a blog.
+I’m trying to grow like the rest of you.
+It’s important that I steadily gain new followers since this blog is my job.
+Because I engage, promote, and stay true to who I am, that’s something that appeals to an audience.
+In my experience, engaging and having good content in your voice is the best way to find and keep people reading a blog.